The Perfect Fourth of July in Minnesota By

 Brainerd Lakes area residents and vacationers, alike, flock into town for the annual American Celebration every Fourth of July.
 Live music, food vendors, a parade, and free corn on the cob lead up to the big fireworks display.
 Most events take place on the Brainerd High School campus.

 Every year, Valleyfair amusement park in Shakopee puts on one of the state’s favorite fireworks displays.
-This year, they’re also hosting an all-you-can eat barbeque from noon until 8 p.m.
-In addition to all the picnic fare, there will also be a station where you can decorate your own Fourth of July cookie.
+This year, they’re also hosting an all-you-can eat barbeque from noon until 7 p.m.
+In addition to all the picnic fare, there will also be an epic dog show at the Galazy Theater.
+There will be daredevil dog stunts, doggy dancing, and weave pole will all be performed, and meet and greets with the starts of the pup show.
 Oh, and all the rides, games, waterpark, and other usual attractions will be there, too.

 For more than three decades, the city of Richfield has promoted the observance of Independence Day by making the holiday its annual city celebration.
 Three days of family fun include a car show, a street dance, a parade, and of course, fireworks on the Fourth of July.
 Visitors to the area will enjoy the celebration’s close proximity to Mall of America—and if street vendors aren’t your thing, grab some tacos from nearby Las Teresitas.